camillesharp/cs260-startup/README.md

 ### Simon CSS
 I cloned the simon css repository and then deployed it to production.
 I learned that I have to be in the right folder when I deploy the code, otherwise it won't work.

+## Notes
+I wrote the CSS for all of my pages.
+I kept it all in one file, but I am not sure if that was what I was supposed to do.
+I learned that it's hard to design and code at the same time.
+I also looked up some new things like a:hover {}, which allowed me to make links look different when the mouse is hovering over them.